-Medrobotics is an organization headquartered in Massachusetts, which has recently receiving funding for general medical operations and the development of state-of-the-art robot systems.
+Medrobotics is an organization headquartered in Massachusetts, which has recently received funding for general medical operations and the development of state-of-the-art robot systems.

 Stryker is the best robotic surgery industry for $3.1 billion in 2013 after it was awarded to the MAKO Surgical Corp.
-The MakoTM Framework, which applies for partial arthroplasty in the knee and total arthroplasty, generates most revenues in orthopedic robotics.
+The MakoTM Framework, which applies for partial arthroplasty in the knee generates most revenues in orthopedic robotics.